jeff-younger/erlex/README.md

 # erlex
 Simple erlang lexical analyzer.

+## Background

+I've been kicking around the idea of creating custom LL(1) languages within Erlang.
+The idea is to create a kind of domain specific language:

+* completely specified in Erlang code, and
+* executable in an Erlang process.

+This is my first take on it.

 ## Description

 `erlex()` takes executable code in the form of a string and a lexical specification defined as a list of tuples: